olivercliff/pynats/README.md

 | `mgc` | Multi-scale graph correlation for time series |
 | `dtw` | (Fast) dynamic time warping |

-### Spectral measures
+### Spectral statistics

-Measures that involve a Fourier or wavelet transformation prior to computing statistics.
+statistics that involve a Fourier or wavelet transformation prior to computing statistics.
 Each statistic is averaged over some frequency (and time, for wavelet transformations) range specified by the parameters (see below).

 | Function | Description |